MithamoMorgan/Building-Generative-AI-Applications/Week3_and_4/README.md

 * Add a feature to upload photos, allowing farmers to submit images of affected plants or animals for more accurate diagnosis.

-## 2. Created a Login/Signup jac server API that allows user to Signup and Login to a page and store the data in MongoDB with a UI.
+## 2. Login/Signup System with Jac API and MongoDB Integration🔒🗝️

 * Here is the [code]()